-Traditionally, structural innovations in building construction have been evolutionary rather than revolutionary and have taken place in small, carefully considered increments.
-Many of these incremental steps have been based upon extensive laboratory and analytical investigation.
-Progress has usually been based upon component testing and upon simplified and conservative analyses which do not fully account for system interaction.
+Traditionally, structural innovations in building construction have been evolutionary rather than revolutionary.
+They have taken place in small carefully considered increments.
+Each incremental step has been based upon extensive laboratory and analytical investigation.
+Most of this progress has been based upon component testing and upon simplified and conservative analyses which do not fully account for system interaction.
 Because of these simplifications, the strengthening effects of so-called nonstructural portions of a building system are, in general, neglected and the complex interaction of components is frequently overlooked.
-As a result, in those few cases where tests on complete building systems have been performed, results have been obtained which in most cases indicate strength and rigidity far in excess of that predicted either by component testing or by conventional simplified analysis[1].'
-Strict reliance on these conventional concepts tends to inhibit innovative solutions to the building problem.
+As a result, in those few cases where tests on total building systems have been performed, results have been obtained which indicate strength and rigidity far in excess of that predicted by either component testing or by conventional simplified analysis.
+Strict reliance on these conventional concepts inhibits innovative solutions to the building problem.

-One solution to this dilemma would be fullscale system tests coupled with mathematical analysis.
-However, full-scale tests of large building systems are prohibitively expensive and time-consuming and are also difficult to interpret unless they are performed under ideal laboratory control.
-In addition, the development of mathematical theories generally depends upon a trial-and-error feedback process involving numerous cycles of physical testing.
-A more reasonable approach appears to be the execution in the laboratory of large-scale subsystem tests which simulate total system behavior.
+One solution to this dilemma would be full-scale system tests coupled with mathematical analysis.
+However, fullscale tests of large building systems are prohibitively expensive and time consuming and are also difficult to interpret unless they are performed under ideal laboratory control.
+In addition, the development of mathematical theories generally depends upon a trial and error feedback process involving numerous cycles of physical testing.
+A more reasonable approach appears to be the execution of large scale subsystem tests in the laboratory which simulate total system behavior.
 If such subsystems are carefully chosen and are tested in a manner designed to simulate the performance of the total system, and if they are supplemented by critical component tests, then they can be used as a basis for determining the structural adequacy of proposed innovative solutions.
 This report summarizes the results of such an evaluative study.